emmanuelrondeau/qwery2/README.md

 This does *not* include developer documentation (ex. this README), and the pure code/markup (ex. the HTML and TypeScript within .astro files, boilerplate MDX).

 Feel free to create an issue for clarification.

+### Images

+If you're a copyright owner of any of the images hosted, and wish to exercise your right to remove your content, please [create an issue](https://gitlab.com/queerwinnipeg/queerwinnipeg.ca/-/issues).
+We unfortunately don't have an email currently.

 ## Contributing